Responsibility for the Holocaust: United States

+Vatican City (Catholic Church)

+The Vatican's movement from institutional opposition to effective accommodation in 1933—German bishops had declared Nazi Party membership incompatible with Catholic teaching as recently as August 1931—unfolded with a speed that no postwar self-presentation of principled resistance could adequately explain.
+Nor was this capitulation anomalous since the Protestant Kirchenkampf was, as scholars at the United States Holocaust Memorial Museum have observed, "mostly an internal church matter, not a fight against National Socialism," with virtually no public opposition to antisemitism forthcoming from the leadership of either confession.
+The Reichskonkordat of 20 July 1933, whatever its defensive intent, projected an image of Vatican endorsement that the regime exploited immediately as legitimation; an effect the Holy See could not subsequently undo by remaining silent on the Nuremberg Racial Laws, on Reichskristallnacht, or ultimately on the Nazi genocide of the Jews itself.

+Historian Michael Phayer argues that while Pius XII could not have halted the Holocaust, the pontiff's anticommunist fixation warped his moral judgment to the point that the Church failed to disseminate relevant intelligence about the exterminations that the Holy See demonstrably possessed.
+When hundreds of Jews were rounded up outside Vatican City during October 1943, the Nazis awaited protest from the pontiff that never materialized; instead, Pius requested an increased Nazi police presence in Rome to deal with Communist agitators.
+Despite being pressed repeatedly by western diplomats to address the Holocaust, Pius never bothered to discuss it with Germany's ambassador to the Vatican, Ernst von Weizsäcker, who was later convicted of war crimes against Jews during the Nuremberg trials.

 Legal proceedings against Nazis

 The juridical notion of crimes against humanity was developed following the Holocaust.
 The sheer number of people murdered and the transnational nature of the mass killing shattered any notion of national sovereignty taking precedence over international law when prosecuting these crimes.
 There were a number of legal efforts established to bring Nazis and their collaborators to justice.
 Some of the higher-ranking Nazi officials were tried as part of the Nuremberg Trials, presided over by an Allied court; the first international tribunal of its kind.
-Other trials were conducted in the countries in which the defendants were citizens — in West Germany and Austria, many Nazis were let off with light sentences, with the claim of "following orders" ruled a mitigating circumstance, and many returned to society soon afterward.
+Other trials were conducted in the countries in which the defendants were citizens—in West Germany and Austria, many Nazis were let off with light sentences, with the claim of "following orders" ruled a mitigating circumstance, and many returned to society soon afterward.

 An ongoing effort to pursue Nazis and collaborators resulted, famously, in the 1960 capture of Holocaust organizer Adolf Eichmann in Argentina (an operation led by Rafi Eitan) and to his subsequent trial in Israel in 1961.
 Simon Wiesenthal became one of the most famous Nazi hunters.